cue-lang/cuelang.org/content/docs/concept/using-the-cue-export-command/output/en.md

 This guide showed you how to use `cue export`, and the ways in which you can customize its inputs, operation, and output.
-The command is often used to produce configurations for commands that require JSON, YAML, or TOML.
-You can read more about this common task in
-{{< linkto/inline "concept/how-cue-enables-configuration" >}}.
+The command is often used to produce configurations for commands that require JSON, YAML, TOML, or other encodings -- you can read more about this common task in {{< linkto/inline "concept/how-cue-enables-configuration" >}}.

----

 ## Related content